Warkworth: Hotspur’s Castle

 The picturesque village of Warkworth with its tiny town-like quality lies on the River Coquet about a mile inland from the sea.
 Historically a fortified place, it is situated within a narrow meander of the river and the exposed neck of the river loop is protected by the grand castle that completes the natural defences of the site.

 Warkworth’s Anglo-Saxon name comes from ‘Wercewode’ meaning ‘earthwork enclosure’.
-It was the site of an Anglo-Saxon fortification belonging to Ceolwulf, King of Northumbrian King in the eighth century.
+It was the site of an Anglo-Saxon fortification belonging to Ceolwulf, King of Northumbria, in the eighth century.
 When he retired from his kingdom in 737 AD to become a monk on Lindisfarne he conferred Warkworth along with four other villages to the island monastery.
 The Anglo-Saxons are thought to have used Warkworth as a natural harbour for their boats which they called keels (ceols).

 In 1213 the castle was visited by King John and in 1332 during the reign of Edward III Warkworth was given by the king to Henry, the second Lord Percy of Alnwick and so began the long association of that family with Warkworth.

-In the later part of that century Warkworth was the home of the famed Northumbrian warrior Harry Hotspur Percy (1364-1403) whose father was the first Percy Earl of Northumberland and his mother a Neville of Raby Castle in Durham.
+In the later part of that century Warkworth was the home of the famed Northumbrian warrior Harry Hotspur Percy (1364-1403) whose father was the first Percy Earl of Northumberland and his mother a Neville of Raby Castle in County Durham.

 It was during Hotspur’s time that the extensive building of much of the castle we see today began in the 1380s including the impressive keep.
 For much of the period that followed Warkworth became the principal Percy residence.